smarthomej/addons/bundles/org.smarthomej.binding.snmp/README.md

 The parameters used for defining the values are `onvalue` and `offvalue`.
 The `datatype` parameter is used to convert the configuration strings to the needed values.

+`number`-type channels have a `unit` parameter.
+The unit is added to the received value before it is passed to the channel.
+For commands (i.e. sending), the value is first converted to the configured unit.

 | type     | item   | description                     |
 |----------|--------|---------------------------------|
 | number   | Number | a channel with a numeric value  |